hackingdecentralized/skanf/quickstart.md

 # SKANF Quick Start

-This document covers everything an evaluator or new user needs to install SKANF, run the pipeline end-to-end, and interpret the outputs.
+This document covers everything an evaluator or new user needs to run the pipeline end-to-end, and interpret the outputs.
 For a high-level description of the project, see the [README](./README.md).

 ---